grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 k6 Options/01 How to.md

 ## Get an option value from the script

 The `k6/execution` API provides a [test.options](/javascript-api/k6-execution/#test) object.
-With `test.options`, you can access the final, consolidated, and derived options of your script as the test runs.
+With `test.options`, you can access the consolidated and derived options of your script as the test runs.

 A common use is to grab the value of a tag.
 It also can be handy to get stage values.